kbroman/knitr_knutshell/pages/Rmarkdown.md

 The global chunk options become the defaults for the rest of the document.
-Then if you want a particular chunk to have a different behavior, for example, to have a different figure height, you'd use define a different option within that chunk.
+Then if you want a particular chunk to have a different behavior, for example, to have a different figure height, you'd specify a different option within that chunk.
 For example:

     ```{r a_taller_figure, fig.height=32}
     par(mfrow=c(8,2))